enaux/enaux/README.md

 I'm Erin, an <a href="https://github.com/enaux">aspiring software engineer</a> and web developer.

 🌱 I have recently completed a software engineering bootcamp delivered by <a href="https://www.linkedin.com/school/hyperion-development-south-africa/">HyperionDev</a> developing programming skills and knowledge in Python.
 Some of the projects I have completed within the bootcamp can be viewed on my GitHub profile.
+My scores for the bootcamp assignments can be viewed on my <a href="https://www.hyperiondev.com/portfolio/EN23110011761/">HyperionDev Portfolio</a>.
 I have also found freeCodeCamp to be an excellent resource for self-taught web developers and I visit frequently!

 💞️ I’m looking to collaborate on open-source projects once I have developed my knowledge and experience sufficiently to be a positive contributor.
 I am inspired by the open-source community and would like to get stuck in asap!